moss-l/bhs-js-testing/elements-of-stylish-code.md

 of each other, forcing them to move together.
 For instance, in a genetic algorithm, the next step after initializing the population is probably to score all the elements of the current population.
-Following the style of this code we might have something like this:
+Following the style of this code we might have something like this (assuming we have a function `fitness` that computes the fitness of one member of the population):

 ```javascript
 let fitnessScores = [];